 - The LinCS-Lab provides media resources for documenting, editing, storing and analysing data materials collected within the various projects.
 An important project within the LinCS lab at present is to build up and organize a data-base of digitized recordings of classroom interaction in Sweden that can be used for research by scholars inside and outside LinCS.
 LinCS has access to several such data materials from the 1960’s and onwards.
 Through the lab, members of the LinCS team participate in comparative research through access to similar databases in other countries.
 The lab is also an active element in the training of young scholars on issues of how to collect, organize and analyse video- and audiomaterials.

 More about LinCS-Lab »

 - Learning, interaction and schooling: Analysing individual and institutional practices (LinCS-DSES).
-LinCS-DSES is the national doctoral school of the educational sciences connected to LinCS and funded by the Swedish Research Council.
-LinCS-DSES offers about four courses per year on a range of topics that concern learning, interaction, classroom research and the uses of technology.
-LinCS-DSES is also the centre of an international cooperation of research training and exchange in NordLearn funded by NordForsk.
+LinCS-DSES was the national doctoral school of the educational sciences connected to LinCS and funded by the Swedish Research Council.
+It has now been terminated.

 More about LinCS-DSES »